sleekmason/Lilidog/README.md

 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

 Desktop icons can be enabled and customized using wbar (Warlock Bar). <br/>
-Check wbar out in the live environment by toggling it from the menu under toggles <br/>
+Check wbar out in the live environment by toggling it from the menu under toggles or ld-hotcorners Top-Left <br/>
 Easy to configure from the settings icon.
 Use on startup by enabling in Lxsession-autostart.

 Compton Composite Manager with transparency enabled.
 Change to suit.